Non-Allais Paradox and Context-Dependent Risk Attitudes: Related Literature and Experimental Evidence

 Inasmuch as they do not distort the weights on prizes and incorporate multiple utility functions, the cautious expected utility of \textcite{Cerreia2015} and the models of \textcite{Maccheroni2002} and \textcite{Cerreia2009} are similar to our model.
 There are, however, differences in terms of both the interpretation and the behaviors generated by the models.
-For these three models, it is as if the DM chooses among multiple utility functions and computes the expected utility of a lottery for all of those functions when evaluating this lottery.
+These models were developed in response to the certainty effects, one of the most robust drivers of independence violations.
+In particular, \textcite{Cerreia2015} build on the Negative Certainty Independence axiom (NCI, \textcite{Dillenberger2010}), which is a weaker condition than the independence axiom and necessary for cautious expected utility.
+They posit as if the DM chooses among multiple utility functions and computes the EU of a lottery for all of those functions when evaluating this lottery.
 When assigning a value to any lottery after considering all of the utility functions, the DM chooses the evaluation that is the most cautious or pessimistic.
-By contrast, for the ECU representation that satisfies preferences for first-order stochastic dominance, the DM is pessimistic when disappointments are likely to occur but becomes optimistic when disappointments become less likely.
-We also note that the model can violate the negative certainty independence of \textcite{Dillenberger2010}, which is a weaker condition than the independence axiom and necessary for cautious expected utility.
+This property of evaluating multiple utility functions explains more frequent independence violation near certainty.
+By contrast, for the ECU representation that satisfies preferences for first-order stochastic dominance, the direction of pessimism can vary with the likelihood of disappointment.

-In Section \ref{sec:betweenness_violation} we discuss the possibility that our model violates the betweenness axiom.
-Prominent models in the class of models that use this as the key axiom include those of \textcite{Gul1991}, \textcite{Dekel1986}, and \textcite{Chew1983}.The disappointment-aversion discussed in \textcite{Gul1991} is closest to ours among these three models because the ECU also uses the notion of disappointment, but there are two significant differences.
-First, the threshold for disappointment can vary in the disappointment-aversion model whereas the ECU has a fixed value $d$.
-The other difference is that the utility function is fixed for the disappointment-aversion model and it is the weights placed on the prizes that can be transformed.
-This contrasts with our representation, where we include multiple utility functions that are used to evaluate lotteries.